-Dr. Rovee-Collier authored over 200 papers during her career, although it took three years to get her first paper published on aspects of infant long-term memory.
+Dr. Rovee-Collier authored over 200 papers during her career, although three years transpired before her first paper was accepted for publication on aspects of infant long-term memory.
 By persevering in the face of much opposition in what was then a male-dominated field, Rovee-Collier succeeded in dismantling the old paradigm.

 Rovee-Collier's insightful master's thesis was on sucking in puppies.